ozagordi/DataSharingPolicy/index.md

 There is no need to reinvent the wheel for each new dataset.

-_The development of tidy data has been driven by my struggles working with real-world datasets, which are often organised in bizarre ways.
-I have spent countless hours struggling to get these datasets organised in a way that makes data analysis possible, let alone easy._ Hadley Wickham
+> The development of tidy data has been driven by my struggles working with
+> real-world datasets, which are often organised in bizarre ways.
+I have spent
+> countless hours struggling to get these datasets organised in a way that
+> makes data analysis possible, let alone easy.
+(Hadley Wickham)

+#### Tidy datasets are not _pretty_ datasets.
+They are not meant to be visualised.

 ---